…Any Successful Online Business.

 However, you are not really selling product name X or Service Y. You are actually selling the value your customers get from using/getting your product X or service Y.

-You get paid proportianally to the value others get and not how long it took you to create a product or learn to perform a service.
+You get paid proportionally to the value others get and not how long it took you to create a product or learn to perform a service.

 The world doesn’t care if it took me 1 month to set up this site.
 They only care if they can take value from accessing my site.

-This is very important mindset to have and it will also save you time and furstration.
+This is very important mindset to have and it will also save you time and frustration.
 It is not about (just) the work but it is about the value to others.

 Please note I am not saying that there is no correlation to the amount of work we put in and the success we get.

 But do you really care how long it took me to write up this post?
-You (should only) care if you can take somehting useful out of it.
+You (should only) care if you can take something useful out of it.